Sharon Stone Wows In Form-Fitting Cutout Gown At The 2018 Golden Globe Awards

 Huffington Post reports that Stone and Mariah Carey were joking around when they were interviewed on the red carpet by Today‘s Al Roker at the Golden Globes.
 Mariah laughed that she wanted to steal Sharon’s diamond earrings later on.

 Daily Mail reports that Sharon Stone’s dress was by Brazilian designer, Vitor Zerbinato.
 While attending the St. Moritz’s Soul Award Gala in Switzerland in late December, she was seen in another glamorous gown that turned heads.
-The gown, which can be seen in this article by The Inquisitr, had a sheer skirt that was floor-length and the bodice had a metallic design with a plunging neckline.
+The gown, which can be seen in this article by the Inquisitr, had a sheer skirt that was floor-length and the bodice had a metallic design with a plunging neckline.
 It was by no means as revealing as the number she had on for the Golden Globes on Sunday.
 All three of her sons were at the gala in Switzerland — Roan, Laird, 12, and Quinn, 11.
 Stone adopted all three of them in 2000, 2005, and 2006.

 With my fabulous date for the @goldenglobes, my son Roan. #WhyWeWearBlack @TIMESUPNOW #family pic.twitter.com/pWRFSw3oKG